lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

   - Gotten from the Eerie Hermit at the Throne Room
   - Requires defeating the enemy Specters at the Deliverance Hideout

+### Forest Village

+- Goylenapped
+  - Gotten from the Man at House 2
+  - Requires rescuing his daughter, who can be found at the Mila Idol of the Sylvan Shrine

 [Back](../README.md)